 ATHENS INTERNATIONAL DIGITAL FILM FESTIVAL

-Τhe Tribute is implemented through the Operational Program "Human Resources Development, Education and Lifelong Learning" and is co- financed by the European Union (European Social Fund) and Greek national funds.
+The Tribute was implemented within the framework of the Operational Program "Public Sector Reform" and was co- financed by the European Union (European Social Fund) and Greek National Funds.

 It lasted two days and Greek subtitles had been added to the films.